mikewest/fallow/data/articles/2006/02/showing-perfect-time-unobtrusively.markdown

 ArticleID:  6
 Published:  1139787240
 Modified:   1143667215
-Title:      Showing Perfect Time (Unobtrusively)
+Title:      "Showing Perfect Time (Unobtrusively)"
-Slug:       showing-perfect-time-unobtrusively
+Slug:       "showing-perfect-time-unobtrusively"
-OneLine:    We can use JavaScript to deal with the nasty annoyance of displaying times in a user's local time-zone.
+OneLine:    "We can use JavaScript to deal with the nasty annoyance of displaying times in a user's local time-zone."
 Tags:
     - JavaScript